erhant/zkbrainfuck/README.md

 > A [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) zkVM to prove correct execution of a Brainfuck program with secret inputs.

-Brainfuck is a Turing-complete language that has only 8 operations defined as follows:
+Brainfuck is a Turing-complete language that has only 8 operations, shown in the table below.
+Any other symbol is ignored, and may effectively be used as comments.

 | Code | Operation                                        |
 | ---- | ------------------------------------------------ |